Broad Spectrum CBD Oil Wholesale: A Formulator’s Buying Guide

 Formulation Applications by Product Category

 Tinctures and sublingual drops: The most direct application.
-Broad-spectrum oil in MCT, hemp seed, or fractionated coconut oil produces a tincture with the multi-cannabinoid character that educated consumers associate with whole-plant extracts, without THC.
+Broad-spectrum oil in MCT, hemp seed, or fractionated coconut oil produces a tincture with the multi-cannabinoid character educated consumers associate with whole-plant extracts, without THC.
 Dosing math is straightforward from a known CBD potency percentage.

 Softgels and capsules: Broad-spectrum oil encapsulated in gelatin or vegan shell formats.
 Shelf life is favorable when stored below 25 degrees Celsius in sealed containers, and the format avoids the carrier oil selection questions that come with tinctures.